natanieljr/droidmate/DEVELOPING.md

 To test if DroidMate successfully monitored your modified API list, observe the logcat output while the explored application is started.
 You will see 100+ messages tagged `Instrumentation`.
 If there were any failures, the messages will say so.

+## Applying policies on individual APIs

+It is now possible to apply indiviual policies for each monitored API.
+The following API policies are available:
+* __Allow__: Executes the code contained in the `invokeAPICode` tag.
+* __Deny__: Generates an exception when the API is accessed.
+The exception type is defined by the `exceptionType` tag.
+* __Mock__: Return the value defined in the `defaultReturnValue` tag.

+The API policies should be added to the file located at:

+`repo/dev/droidmate/projects/resources/api_policies.txt`

+This file contains instructions and examples of policies.

+In order to change policies without recompiling DroidMate, it is possible to use the switch `replaceExtractedResources` to prevent DroidMate from overriding the policy definition file in the `temp_extracted_resources` directory.
+In this case it is just necessary to update the file in the directory and DroidMate will activate the new policies.

 ## Providing your own hooks to the monitored APIs